mulle-objc/mulle-objc-developer/README.md

 # mulle-objc-developer

-Package all items together for a homebrew formula.
+Package all items together into a single homebrew formula.

 [mulle-objc Community](//mulle-objc.github.io/about)